dianacdev/dianacdev/README.md

   - Digital Marketing
   - Fundamentals of Product Management
   - Data Privacy and Security
-  - Web Development 1 & 2
+  - Web Development
+  - Intro To Venture Capital Skills
+  - Data Analytics for Business
 - 💬 **Ask Me About:** Software Testing, Cloud Computing, and more!

 ---